SAP-samples/teched2021-ANA360/exercises/ex3/README.md

 # Exercise 3 - Aggregated External HC Plan

-In this exercise, we will create...
+In this exercise, you will learn how you can plan external workers in your organisation.
+From the planned headcount you can derive costs based on the central planning parameters.

 ## Description

-After completing these steps you will have created...
+Follow this step-by-step guid to complete the exercise.

 1. On the overview page, click on **Aggregated External HC Plan** to open the planning application.
 <br>![](/exercises/ex3/images/03_0001.png)